Hawthorne Nevada Airlines Flight 708: Investigation

 The National Transportation Safety Board launched an extensive investigation upon the location of the wreckage.
-Its conclusions were as follows:
+It gave the probable cause as follows:

-The accident was caused by the deviation from the prescribed route of flight, as authorized in the company's FAA-approved operations specifications, resulting in the aircraft being operated under IFR weather conditions, in high mountainous terrain, in an area where there was a lack of radio navigation aids.
-The weather was also a contributing factor.
+The Board determines that the probable cause of this accident was the deviation from the prescribed route of flight, as authorized in the company's FAA-approved operations specifications, resulting in the aircraft being operated under IFR weather conditions, in high mountainous terrain, in an area where there was a lack of radio navigation aids.